|Tim Roufs||extended search|

 Because I might tell them it's bad luck.

-See, it isn't very good luck when you see an unusual sight.
+See, it isn't very good luck when you see an unusual sight like that.
 That means something's going to happen.
 See, when those fireballs were flying around, there were lots of them.
-We saw a lot of them.
-There were lots of them that year.(23) Sometimes there's a lot of fireballs.
-I'd say there were two, three hundred of them here and there, at the villages.
-When they'd see them they'd know, "Beware."
+We saw lots of them that year.(27) I'd say there were two, three hundred of them here and there, at the villages.
+When they'd see them they'd know the message was "Beware!"

 "What to beware?" we'd ask.